-Assam: Man sentenced to life for sexually assaulting minor daughter in Nagaon
+Assam: Nagaon man sentenced to life for sexually assaulting minor daughter

 A police complaint was filed on June three, leading to the registration of a case.

-The chargesheet was submitted within twenty-eight days, and authorities later confirmed that the minor had given birth to a child.
+The chargesheet was submitted within 28 days, and authorities later confirmed that the minor had given birth to a child.